haziqnorisham/cache-sync/README.md

 ./cache-sync_amd64.bin
 ```

 Application will start & we can see a simmilar output to the screenshot above.
+For subsequent runs of the application, is normal to see a ```table already exist/created``` warning during application startup.

 ## 📜License